 Gibraltar vs Cortado: What about the Taste?

 We pick a coffee considering its taste and aroma.
-Here two flavors are quite similar in many ways.
+Here, the two flavors are quite similar in many ways.
 But there is a certain taste difference between the two.

-Gibraltar with two espresso shots adds robustness to the taste.
-The addition of milk is relatively less making no significant difference to taste.
+Gibraltar, with two espresso shots, adds robustness to the taste.
+The addition of milk is relatively small, making no significant difference to taste.

 In contrast, Cortado is prepared with a nice balance of espresso and milk.
 Adding more steamed milk makes it smoother and slightly sweeter.
 In a nutshell, Gibraltar is more intense in taste.